Sieluna/RTSRP/README.md

 }
 ```

-The method for calculating normalWS (world-space normal) is the same as in the
-previous section and is omitted here.

-If rayIntersection.remainingDepth is greater than 0, the Diffuse calculation is
+* If *rayIntersection.remainingDepth* is greater than 0, the Diffuse calculation
-performed using the method from the original text, and TraceRay is called again
+  is performed using the method from the original text, and TraceRay is called
-for recursive ray tracing.
+  again for recursive ray tracing.

-The GetRandomOnUnitSphere function returns a randomly distributed vector on the
+* The **GetRandomOnUnitSphere** function returns a randomly distributed vector
-unit sphere.
+  on the unit sphere.

 ### 6.3.
 Final Output